Protecting Communities & the Environment from Landfills, Transfer Stations, and Material Recovery (Recycling) Facilities

 Property Value Impacts of Landfills, Transfer Stations, Etc.

 If landfills and transfer stations can be seen, heard or smelled from a home then it probably lowers property value.
 Property value can also be depressed if landfills and transfer stations cannot be seen, heard or smelled but a large number of trucks travelling to the landfill pass by a home.

 Most studies find that property value increases 5% for each additional mile separating a home from a landfill.
 A study of three Pennsylvania landfills found that adjacent homes sold for 13% less than comparable houses not located near a landfill.
-A study of five Ohio landfills concluded that property value is only lowered when more expensive homes are within a few blocks.
+A study of five Ohio landfills concluded that property value is lowered by 3% to 7% in the vicinity of a landfill.